interstellar/starlight/starlight/doc/Protocol.md

 ### HostRatchetAccount

-This is the account that is the source account for `Host`'s [RatchetTx](#ratchettx).
+This is the account that is the source account for `Host`’s [RatchetTx](#ratchettx).
 Its master key is `FirstThrowawayPubKey`.
 It is created by a